Christinamack8/UFOs/README.md

 ## Summary

-When we enter the website we see our full image and a table that allows us to filter through a table with:
+When we enter the website we see our full image with the addition of a table and on the left side filters that allow us to view:

 * Date
 * City/State/Country